 Blueberries are high on the recommended list.
 They contain antioxidants and can be very beneficial for heart health.

 Oat meal.
 This is probably the biggest change I made in my diet.
 I eat a bowl of old fashioned oat meal every morning.
 The flattened kind.
 My wife likes the steel cut oatmeal which is not flattened and even more healthy because it’s retains more of it’s nutrients.
 Add blueberries to the oatmeal and you have a very healthy breakfast.
 Oatmeal is high in soluble fiber too.
 Studies have indicated that it can reduce cholesterol.
+NOTE: I have not been eating oatmeal for a few years because it can cause blood sugar to rise according to Dr William Davis (Wheat Belly Book).
+Even though it’s promoted as low glycemic and heart healthy.

 Fruits, vegetables, and nuts.
 I’ve eaten more apples and bananas during the past 6 months.
 I’ve also eaten more almonds, walnuts, and other kinds of nuts.
 Almonds and walnuts are two of the more nutritious nuts.
 You’ll find almonds on most lists of heart healthy foods.
 Avocados and olive oil are also on most heart healthy food lists.
 I try to use them as often as I can.